-- the application has been authenticated only by means of password, - the data set in the certificate have been modified, - on every request of the certification authority operator, - when it concerns key certification resulting in a certificate issued for the first time to a given subscriber according to a new certification policy.
+- the application has been authenticated only by means of password, - the data set in the certificate has been modified, - on every request of the certification authority operator, - when it concerns key certification resulting in a certificate issued for the first time to a given subscriber according to a new certification policy.

-Subscribers submitting applications directly to the certification authority are authenticated by this authority on the basis of the electronic signature authenticity and the public key certificate associated with this signature or by other methods accepted by both parties and complying with this document.
+Subscribers submitting applications directly to the certification authority are authenticated by this authority based on the electronic signature authenticity and the public key certificate associated with this signature or by other methods accepted by both parties and complying with this document.